 Ticks can easily be carried into your house on your clothes, so carry out a tick-check as soon as you get home.
 Then tumble dry your clothes for 10 minutes on a high setting – right away, before you wash them – to kill any clinging ticks.

 A camping trip with your family is something you’ll want to remember for a long time – make sure it’s for the right reasons.
-Take note of these tips before you load up your backpack to keep yourself, your family and your pets safe from ticks this summer.
+Take note of these tips before you load up your backpack to keep yourself, your family, and your pets safe from ticks this summer.
 Be sure to also know the difference between ticks and bed bugs.